Cyberdyne-Security/BaseEncoder/README.md

 ```

 ## Contributing
-This Module Was Developed By Me , This Module was made by me to help Developers for fast Development
+This Module Was Developed By Cyberdyne